Theawmaster/AgriSmart/README.md

    - Topics on crop selection, planting strategies, and resource management.
    - Sharing of raw data across farms to enhance collaborative learning.

+## Constructs

+1. **Framework**
+   - React Native for the flexibility in deploying in both IOS and Android

+2. **Programming language**
+   - Typescript (stricter syntax but lesser issues and bug when deploying)

 ## Installation

 1. **Clone the Repository**